House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 using Viair 00088 88P Portable Air Compressor

-It’s something most of us have experienced at some point; a flat tire.
+Most of us have experienced a flat tire at some point.
 When it happens, it’s always an inconvenience.
-But if you have the right tools in your trunk, then you can easily solve the problem and get on with your day.
-That tool is a 12-volt air compressor.
+But if you have a 12-volt air compressor in your trunk, you can easily solve the problem and get on with your day.

-Traditional air compressors are great for filling up car tires, but they’re not very portable.
+Traditional air compressors are great for filling up car tires but are not very portable.
 Not only are they big, bulky, and heavy, but they also need an outlet to plug into, which isn’t likely to be nearby when you need it.
 Thankfully, 12-volt compressors solve these problems.
-They’re small and compact making them easy to store in your trunk for emergencies.
-Just as importantly, they’re powered by your car’s 12-volt system, so you can use them just about anywhere.
+They’re small, compact, and easy to store in your trunk for emergencies.
+Just as importantly, they’re powered by your car’s 12-volt system, and you can use them anywhere.

 We always prefer to be prepared, so we set out to find the best 12-volt compressors on the market.
 The following 10 reviews will compare our favorites, and we’ll leave you with our three top suggestions at the end.